Lehrstuhl-BWL-EvIS/sportyweb/README.md

 Now you should be up and running to sign your commits.

-In case of problems, consult the instructions from GitHub and search the web for your specific machine setup:
+In case of problems, search for further instructions from *GitLab* or consult these instructions from *GitHub* and search the web for your specific machine setup:

 https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits
 https://docs.github.com/en/authentication/managing-commit-signature-verification/generating-a-new-gpg-key
 https://docs.github.com/en/authentication/managing-commit-signature-verification/telling-git-about-your-signing-key

 ### *Important step* : Set up your own personal development branch and perform a test commit

-You need to create your own personal development (feature) branch in the repository in which you develop your code locally, make *frequent small-sized commits* (!) and push it to the GitLab repository (remote origin/<your-development-branch>) as often as you like.
+You need to create your own personal development (feature) branch in the repository in which you develop your code locally, make *frequent small-sized commits* (!) and push it to the GitLab repository (`origin/<your-development-branch>`) as often as you like.
 Whenever you deem a new feature fit for the official Sportyweb development branch, notify the maintainers and create a merge request.

 For naming your own development branch, please follow this convention: Prefix your branch name with `develop-` and then `firstname-lastname`, for example, `develop-jack-white`.